On this page:

 The expense has a lot to do with what you need to get done.
-Factors such as a tub replacement, the type of tub, the necessary or optional fixtures and hardware, drains, whether you choose a fiberglass or tile surround, and the cost of labor in your area impact the price.
+Factors such as a tub replacement, the type of tub, the necessary or optional fixtures and hardware, drains, how the tub is mounted, whether its freestanding, an alcove, or deck mounted, whether you choose a fiberglass or tile surround, and the cost of labor in your area impact the price.

 The type of tub selected will have a direct impact on the cost of the project.
 Different styles will have different costs for the parts but also require a different amount of time to install.

-Acrylic is usually slightly more expensive than fiberglass, but you can find a tub in either material for about $250 – $500.
+Acrylic is usually slightly more expensive than fiberglass, but you can find a tub in either material for about $400 – $1,000 for alcove or freestanding acrylic or fiberglass tubs.
+Keep in mind that some specialty acrylic tubs can cost up to $15,000 when equipped with features like air baths, chromotherapy lights, or jets.

 Tubs have classically been made using cast iron due to the ability to form it and the durability of the material.
-Enameled cast iron tubs are still available, and often run $450 – $800.
+Enameled cast iron tubs are still available and often run $450 – $3,800, depending on size and style.

 If you’re replacing a standalone tub with a combination, you will need additional water lines to the showerhead, which could add to the cost of installation.